ClarisaD/DM1143-Ideation-and-Prototyping-FA18-Diaz/deliverables.md

 (if applicable) constant input folder with native files:

 ## Final Self Assessment
-*Include in google drive folder, I&P Fall 2018*
+*Include in Google Drive folder, I&P Fall 2018*

-Emailed to instructor.
+Emailed to Clarisa.

 ## Letter or Video to Next Cohort
-*Include in google drive folder, I&P Fall 2016*
+*Include in Google Drive folder, I&P Fall 2018*

 Write a letter to the next class or create a 1-2 minute video, giving them advice on how to reach their learning goals and get value out of this course.